-This article shows you: Vegan Rojak Recipe – Easy Spicy Salad with Tamarind & Peanuts
+This article shows you: Asian Fruit Salad Recipe -Vegan Rojak with Tamarind & Peanuts

-Whether you’re new to rojak or already a fan, this homemade version delivers that signature mix of sweet, sour, spicy, and crunchy in every bite.
+Whether you are new to Asian fruit salads or already a fan of rojak, this homemade vegan version offers a delightful mix of sweet, sour, spicy, and crunchy flavors in every bite.

-Traditional rojak often includes Belacan (fermented shrimp paste), but this vegan version swaps it for a lighter, plant-based twist that keeps the bold flavor.
+Traditional rojak often includes Belacan (fermented shrimp paste), but this vegan version swaps it for a plant-based twist that keeps all the bold flavor without seafood.

 - Seedless guava – adds crisp texture and a refreshing bite